Adapted from There’s a Chef in My Soup! by Emeril Lagasse

 - 1 large egg

-- 1 teaspoon baking powder (I use 1/2 teaspoon to reduce spread)
+- 1 teaspoon baking powder (I don’t add baking powder)

 - 1/2 cup semi-sweet chocolate chips